 by Mark E. Mountjoy

-For the last forty-five or so years Full Preterists have been using and explaining the expression 'this generation' as a term meaning a neat and exact forty years, encompassing a period stretching from A.D.30 to A.D.70.
+For the last forty-five or so years Full Preterists have been using and explaining the expression 'this generation' as a term meaning a neat and exact span of forty years, encompassing a period stretching from A.D.30 to A.D.70.
 But we believe this interpretation of this expression is too narrow and artificial and wish to weigh in on the discussion with an alternative solution.

 Now, acording to the Bible, a generation is not just forty years.
 Even the texts that Preterists heavily depend on can be turned around to say more than they want them to say.
 For example, a generation may equal a cycle of time between approximately one hundred and one hundred and forty years long.
 This means it would include the parents AND their children living within that general time-frame.